gabriel-dehan/gabriel-dehan.github.com/readings.md

 # Readings

-Here is a list of every computer science related article or book I want to read or that I already found interesting.<br />
+Here is a list of every computer science related article or book I want to read or that I already read and found interesting enough.<br />
 <em class="small">(As this list expands, I am pretty sure I will need to turn into a cat to get enough lifes to read them all.)</em>

 ## To read list